 Abstract

-Since 2010, recurring surveys administered by the first author in sociology courses have asked students from a wide range of majors and backgrounds two basic questions about their online practices: when you encounter valuable web content, how do you ensure that you can find it again, and when you identify a website or video channel that reliably produces useful material, how do you stay aware of new content from that source?
+Since 2010, recurring surveys administered by the first author in his sociology courses have asked students from a wide range of majors and backgrounds two basic questions about their online practices: when you encounter valuable web content, how do you ensure that you can find it again, and when you identify a website or video channel that reliably produces useful material, how do you stay aware of new content from that source?

 Although most students report high confidence in their ability to work effectively online, their responses reveal a persistent gap between perceived competence and actual practice.
 When asked how they preserve materials for later use, students commonly describe ad hoc strategies such as re-searching by title, bookmarking browser tabs, saving links locally, taking screenshots, or emailing links to themselves.
 These practices are widely acknowledged as fragmented and unreliable for supporting reuse over time.
-When asked how they monitor sources for new content, most report not monitoring them at all, or relying on memory and occasional manual checks.
+When asked how they monitor sources for new content, most report not monitoring them at all, or relying on memory and

 These findings run counter to a familiar assumption in higher education: that students, as so-called “digital natives,” possess intuitive mastery of online environments, while faculty lag behind due to later-life adoption (Prensky, 2001).
 This framing has been widely critiqued (Bennett et al., 2008; Kirschner & De Bruyckere, 2017).
 Empirical research consistently shows that students rely on episodic keyword searching, algorithmically ranked results, and informal saving practices that closely mirror those of their instructors (Head & Eisenberg, 2010, 2011).
 The issue, therefore, is not technological lag, but the absence of taught workflows for monitoring content sources, capturing pedagogically relevant materials, and maintaining retrievable collections over time (Jones, 2007, 2012; ACRL, 2016).

 In this context, the ability to monitor instructional sources and organize selected materials becomes more than a matter of individual efficiency.
 These practices shape the resources that instructors encounter, retain, and integrate into their teaching over time.
 In their absence, instructional media use remains episodic, memory-dependent, and vulnerable to disruption; when supported, instructors can reuse vetted materials, preserve pedagogical context, and maintain continuity as curricula, platforms, and institutional conditions change.
-Monitoring and organization thus function as basic instructional infrastructures rather than optional enhancements.
+Monitoring and organization thus function as basic instructional supports rather than optional enhancements.

 The problem with platform-centered search is not only that it treats instructional media as something to be found once and then forgotten.
 It also shapes what remains visible over time.
 Content that is institutionally supported, professionally branded, or rewarded by engagement metrics is repeatedly surfaced, while pedagogically valuable sources that do not align with platform signals fade from view.
 As a result, instructors are pulled back into repeated searching—not because monitoring and organization lack value, but because platforms provide little support for keeping important sources visible and retrievable across time.